 How to Care for French Wheaten Marans Chicken

-Proper care will ensure the well-being and productivity of your wheaten marans chickens, to take proper care of them you need to follow some of the basic needs:
+Proper care will ensure the well-being and high productivity of your French wheaten marans birds, to take proper care of them you need to follow some of the basic needs:

 To keep the feathers of wheaten marans nice, handle them gently and make sure their living space is clean and dry.